 WhatsApp as the front door

-Where WhatsApp dominates (South Africa, Nigeria, Kenya among internet users), it’s the highest-engagement recruitment and completion channel.
+Where WhatsApp dominates — South Africa, Nigeria, Kenya among internet users — it's the highest-engagement recruitment and completion channel.
 Participants answer inside a familiar interface without downloading a new app or clicking an external link.
-This matters for response rates, which can run 3-6x higher than email-based surveys in these markets.
+Response rates can run 3–6× higher than email-based surveys in these markets.
+But WhatsApp alone creates an urban, younger, more connected skew.
+It's the front door, not the whole building.

 SMS and USSD as fallbacks